geem-lab/overreact-guide/src/thermodynamics.md

 <!-- H -> hypo; -->

+Free energies are calculated using the quasi-rigid rotor harmonic oscillator method and the resulting data used in the automatic prediction of reaction rate constants.
+Quantum tunneling effects are taken into account using either the Eckart or Wigner models.
+Chemical reaction networks are subsequently simulated over time.

 **Conditions** include temperature.

 <!-- , pressure, and any other conditions that might be used in a simulation -->